OpenSourceModular/WoodturningWorkbench/README.md

 Creates a new sketch with a horizontal lines and points on the line.
 The user moves the points to define the profile of the bowl

 ### Add Segments
 This task uses the selected sketch from the Add Construction Lines command.
 The user can define the bowl wall width as well as a "fudge" amount to give extra width to the segment.
+Steps:
+   Show Bowl lines shows the walls of the bowl based on the curve you drew in the Bowl Profile Sketch Add Segments will add segments to the model based on the curve and the text box settings.
+   You can delete the segments and make changes to the text box values and re-draw the segments until you are satisfied Pressing the Make Bowl Solid button will create a FreeCAD solid shape that represents the shape of the bowl Pressing the intersect button will intersect each of the segments with the bowl solid which will show what the segments look like after turning.
+   Pressing the Array button will create copies of the segments and turn them into a full ring.

 ## Usage